Skip to main content

 Why Does Social Rejection Hurt Children So Much?

-If your child's reaction to being left out seems disproportionate—more like a wound than a disappointment—there is a neurological reason.
-Brain imaging studies have shown that social rejection activates the same neural regions as physical pain.
-The anterior cingulate cortex and the anterior insula, areas that process the distress of a broken bone or a burn, light up in exactly the same way when a person experiences social exclusion (Eisenberger et al., 2003, Science, 302(5643), 290–292, DOI: 10.1126/science.1089134).
+If your child's reaction to being left out seems out of proportion—more like a wound than a disappointment—there is a brain-based reason.
+Brain imaging studies have shown that being left out activates the same regions as physical pain.
+The areas that process the distress of a broken bone or a burn light up in exactly the same way when a person is socially excluded (Eisenberger et al., 2003, Science, 302(5643), 290–292, DOI: 10.1126/science.1089134).

 This is not weakness or oversensitivity.
-It is biology.
-Human beings evolved as social creatures, and for most of our evolutionary history, being excluded from the group was genuinely life-threatening.
+It is how our brains are built.
+Humans evolved as social creatures, and for most of our history, being excluded from the group was genuinely dangerous.
 Our brains still carry that wiring.
 When your child says “It hurts,” they are being more literally accurate than they know.

 For children, whose brains are still developing and whose sense of self is still forming, this pain can be especially acute.
 They do not yet have the perspective to understand that one rejection does not define their worth—which is why building confidence early matters so much.
 When the group leaves them out, what they hear is: There is something wrong with me.